-The SEN Support handbook (found on the external links on the right of this page) is written for schools and settings (including Early Years settings and Post-16 colleges) to help them to identify:
+The SEN Support handbook (found in the downloads section of this page) is written for schools and settings (including Early Years settings and Post-16 colleges) to help them to identify:

 - a child or young person’s special educational needs,

 - what level of support they are expected to offer and